-Operation deer decoy
+Operation deer decoy to catch people poaching

 The two-lane black-topped highway bisects private land.
 On one side, cows use the grassy pasture for grazing.
 On the other, during any given day of the week, you can find a herd of elk doing the same thing.
 While this seems like an ideal scenario, if you don’t have permission to hunt the private property and it’s after hours or offseason, then shooting one of these animals is illegal.
 Unfortunately, quiet roads like these often create perfect opportunities to test a person’s moral and ethical wits.